 New York — Retailers and distributors said the global financial crisis is putting added pressure on CE sales, which were already squeezed by high fuel costs and the weak housing market.

 The pain varies by trading area and product category, a cross-section of re-sellers told TWICE, with flat-panel TVs faring best and home-related sectors, including custom install and white goods, taking the biggest hit.

 Of greatest concern is the rapidly approaching holiday selling season and the impact the historic economic upheavals will have on consumers’ willingness to spend.

 "No question business was very tough during September," said Bill Trawick, president and executive director of NATM Buying Corp.
-"We are just not seeing people come into our stores.
-When we sell product we have to take deep margin hits to make the sales.
+"We are just not seeing people come into our take deep margin hits to make the sales.
 It is tough.
 The TV business is kind of holding its own.
 Volume is up in TV ... but overall it is tough."

 Robert Weisner, executive VP of the $11 billion Nationwide Marketing Group, is also seeing an overall increase in flat-panel TV demand due to the upcoming digital broadcast conversion, although major appliance sales remain soft.

 Henry Chiarelli, president of DBL Distributing, similarly painted a mixed picture.
 "In meeting with retailers in the past couple of weeks the common word they use for their business is ‘spotty.’
 They can’t make last year’s numbers in two or three days of the week but then by the weekend they are okay," he said.

 Product-wise, TV "continues to sell like crazy," Chiarelli said, and sales of portable audio are fine.
 But "anything that has to do with housing is hurting, anything custom-installation related.
 Mounts, cables, remotes, in-wall speakers … there are four or five categories there and they have been hurt by the housing crisis.
 That is a segment that is under performing."